PauseAI/pauseai-website/src/posts/lobby-tips.md

 ## Be clear about the goal

-Your country needs to organize an international [summit](/summit) on existential AI risks.
-You need to convince the government to organise this.
+Your country needs to work towards the [summit](/summit) end of 2023, to pause AI training runs.

 ## Find people to help you